Floetic (song)

 "Floetic" is the debut single by Floetry, released in August 2002.
-It is from their debut studio album Floetic, and was written primarily by lead singer Marsha Ambrosius.
+It is from their debut studio album of the same name, and was written primarily by lead singer Marsha Ambrosius.
 The song contains a sample of the Jack Bruce cover of Mel Tormé's song "Born to Be Blue".
 It peaked at No. 29 on the Billboard R&B chart in 2002.

 In 2003, the song was nominated for Grammy Awards for Best R&B Song and Best Urban/Alternative Performance, but lost to "Love of My Life" by Erykah Badu and Common; and "Little Things" by India.Arie, respectively.

 Music video

 The official music video for the song was directed by Marc Klasfeld.